Storm Angus, the first named UK storm of Autumn 2016, brought high winds and flooding to southern parts of the country.

 Cross-Atlantic moisture transport

-Moisture transport from sub-tropical Atlantic brought precipitation to the UK and parts of western Europe on 9 and 10 March 2020.
+Moisture transport from sub-tropical Atlantic brought precipitation to parts of Europe.

 Parts of the UK hit by snow storms

 On 1 February 2019 a depression lay to the west of the Bay of Biscay, a trough and associated front stretched east over the south of England.
 A small low developed at the base of this trough, bringing snow to southern England.

 First taste of 'summer' in the UK ends with a bang

 It is said that a British summer is three nice days then a thunderstorm - and that's exactly what happened in late April 2018.